 Congratulations Hannah and Emma!
 We thank all who have provided both funding and logistical support for this upcoming field work!

 Hannah was awarded Best Poster Presentation at the Association of Marine Laboratories of the Caribbean!
 Congratulations Hannah!
-Check out the poster here.
+Check her poster here.

-She is grateful for the AMLC Student Travel Award and a Cal Poly Graduate Presentation Award that allowed her to attend this conference and is thankful for funding to support her travel to present at this conference!
+She was also awarded a AMLC Student Travel Award and a Cal Poly Graduate Presentation Award that allowed her to attend this conference and is thankful for funding to support her travel to present at this conference!

 Hannah gave a great lightning talk on 'Integrating R & Google Drive for Collaborative Research' to make research more user-friendly for less tech savvy collaborators at the SatRday LA 2019 conference!